lchristi12/ticket-lifecycle/README.md

 <p>
 As an end user, copy and paste this link http://localhost/osTicket, we are going to create a ticket under the user, Karen, that we created from the last tutorial.
 Click open ticket and fill out the contact information.

-  For the help topic, lets select report a problem and in the issue summary, enter "entire mobile/online banking system is down".
+  For the help topic, select report a problem and in the issue summary, enter "entire mobile/online banking system is down".
 Give a description of the situation based on the issue summary and after click "create ticket".
 </p>
 <br />